antisurveillanceagency/ShadowNet-Lokinet-i2p-Only-/README.md

 This version forces all systemwide connection through Lokinet while still implementing Lokinet/i2p as the cover traffic.

-No tor.
+NO TOR!

 (This is less secure than the orignal ShadowNet but offers faster browsing)